Sanaz-salari/Autoencoder-and-CNN/README.md

-Explore the autoencoder architecture to reconstruct MNIST dataset using Keras
+Explore the autoencoder architecture to reconstruct images from the MNIST dataset using Keras